 Viasox: Let us help make the night easier for you

-Treating your feet right is one of the best ways to combat neuropathy pain both day and night.
+Treating your feet right is one of the best ways to combat pain associated with neuropathy in feet at night and day.
 Here at Viasox, we’re proud to offer a range of non-binding diabetic socks and compression socks that are specially designed with neuropathic feet in mind.

 Our socks are available in a range of colors, patterns, and lengths and are made from a super-stretchy material that will fit almost any calf size.
 Even better?
 Our carefully designed socks encourage blood circulation, while the seamless, non-binding material is comfortable enough to wear even during the night.